vmacarios/gms/gms-zip-service/README.md

 Use the `MockMvc` to perform a POST action and assign it to a `ResultAction`.\
 Then, assert the result.

+The method `getOneZip` is should be tested for a result or not found.

 ###Controller
 The ZipService was injected using the constructor injection.\
 The URI for `findAll` method was defined using `@GetMapping`\